TarkanIsHere/TarkanIsHere/README.md

 ## Hi There 👋
 🙋‍♂️ My name is Tarkan. <br/> <br/>
-🌱 I am currently learning Android Studio (Jetpack Compose) and Web Development.
+🌱 I am currently learning Algorithm Questions

 📫 How to Contact me: <br/>
 tarkanyildiz600@gmail.com  or  www.linkedin.com/in/tarkanmecityildiz <br/>